xebialabs-community/xlr-skytap-plugin/README.md

 ![SkytapAuthenticationConfiguration](images/SkytapAuthenticationConfiguration.png)

 ## Available Tasks
 The available tasks for interfacing with Skytap.
-These tasks utilize the Skytap REST API and the provided Skytap Authentication Configurations.
+These tasks utilize the Skytap REST API and the provided Skytap Authentication Configuration.

 ![SkytapTaskList](images/SkytapTaskList.png)

 #### Add Environment To Project
 Adds the specified Environment to the specified Project.

 ![SkytapAddEnvironmentToProject](images/SkytapAddEnvironmentToProject.png)

 #### Add Template To Project
 Adds the specified Template to the specified Project.

 ![SkytapAddTemplateToProject](images/SkytapAddTemplateToProject.png)

 #### Asset List
 Lists the Assets visible to the authenticated user.

 ![SkytapAssetList](images/SkytapAssetList.png)

 #### Create Environment
 Creates an Environment from the specified Template ID.
 Optionally you can specify a Project ID to add the Environment to.

 ![SkytapCreateEnvironment](images/SkytapCreateEnvironment.png)

 #### Create Project
 Creates a Project with the specified name.

 ![SkytapCreateProject](images/SkytapCreateProject.png)

 #### Delete Environment
 Deletes the specified Environment.

 ![SkytapDeleteEnvironment](images/SkytapDeleteEnvironment.png)

 #### Delete Project
 Deletes the specified Project.

 ![SkytapDeleteProject](images/SkytapDeleteProject.png)

 #### Environment List
 Lists the Environments visible to the authenticated user.

 ![SkytapEnvironmentList](images/SkytapEnvironmentList.png)

 #### Environment VM List
 Lists the VMs for the specified Environment.

 ![SkytapEnvironmentVMList](images/SkytapEnvironmentVMList.png)

 #### Get Environment
 Get the details of the specified Environment.

 ![SkytapGetEnvironment](images/SkytapGetEnvironment.png)

 #### Project List
 Lists the Projects visible to the authenticated user.

 ![SkytapProjectList](images/SkytapProjectList.png)

 #### Start Environment
 Starts the VMs in the specified Environment.

 ![SkytapStartEnvironment](images/SkytapStartEnvironment.png)

 #### Template List
 Lists the Templates visible to the authenticated user.

 ![SkytapTemplateList](images/SkytapTemplateList.png)

 #### User List
 Lists the Users visible to the authenticated user.

 ![SkytapUserList](images/SkytapUserList.png)

 ---